aybabtme/blog/source/_posts/2013-01-09-cusec-but-im-first-year.markdown

 > What do I have to lose going?
 Nothing (but a couple of $)

 And so I went.
 And it was awesome.
 But I was first year, I didn't know shit, like nothing at all.
 Once there, I realized there was a career fair going on all conference long.
-I don't know why but I never paid attention to the HD's message regarding the carrer fairs - my attention span sucks like that.
+I don't know why but I never paid attention to the HD's message regarding the career fairs - my attention span sucks like that.
 So I was there, in front of all those recruiters in front of impressive, big names and I remember feeling overwhelmed.

 I went up the stairs of the hotel and thrown out a resume in 30 minutes.
 Then I went downstair back to the conference floor and started to distribute my resume.
 God I had no clue what anything was about.
 I went to the [Riot Games booth][1] (makers of League of Legend), the guy there asking me